-In developing a range of new partnerships and opportunities across stakeholder groups, SSHRC has clearly demonstrated the value of social sciences and humanities research contributions, particularly in the area of policy development and planning.
+In developing a range of new partnerships and opportunities across stakeholder groups, SSHRC has clearly demonstrated the value of social sciences and humanities research contributions, particularly in informing policy and practice in the public, private and not-for-profit sectors.
 Increasing the number and range of SSHRC collaborations and partnerships creates unique opportunities for Canadians to learn and work with their peers, and to conduct and communicate their research.

-PARTICIPATION OF NON-ACADEMIC PARTNERS
+PARTICIPATION OF NON-ACADEMIC PARTNERS:

 SSHRC has broadened the participation of non-academic partners in its funded projects, with over 720 industry, government and not-for-profit partners involved in funded proposals for 2018, up 47% from 2017.
-In addition, we developed partnerships with many federal government departments and agencies, on issues such as refugee integration, housing, environmental assessment, defense and security issues, and combatting online disinformation.
+In addition, we developed partnerships with many federal government departments and agencies, on issues such as refugee integration, housing, environmental assessment, defence and security issues, and combatting online disinformation.

-INTERNATIONAL COLLABORATIONS:
+INTERNATIONAL COLLABORATIONS